amey-gupt/Lobo/README.md

 1. Identify a concept direction (example: `deception`, `toxicity`, `danger`) in activation space.
 2. During inference, intercept the model's residual stream at a chosen layer.
-3. Subtract `multiplier × steering_vector` from activations.
+3. Subtract the combined weighted steering direction from activations (see **Core Technical Approach**).
 4. Continue decoding with safer behavior.

 This gives operators a direct runtime control over model behavior without retraining.